Kakatiya Institute of Technology and Science: ISTE Student chapter

 The Indian Society for Technical Education is a national, professional, non-profit society registered under the Societies Registration Act of 1860.
 First started in 1941 as the Association of Principals of Technical Institutions (APTI), it was converted into "Indian Society for Technical Education" in 1968 with a view to enlarge its activities to advance the cause of technological education.

 Being the only national organisation of educators in the field of engineering and technology, ISTE is represented in various technical committees and boards formed by the Central Government.
 The ministry of Human Resource Development, and AICTE/DoE/state governments have also involved the ISTE in many of their important programmes and activities relating to technical education.

 Computer Society of India

 The Computer Society of India (CSI) is the country's first and largest body of computer professionals.
 It was started on 6 March 1965 by a few people and has grown to be the national body representing computer professionals.
 It has 71 chapters across India, 418 student branches and more than 90,000 members.
 It is a non-profit professional meet to exchange views and information learn and share ideas.
 The wide spectrum of members is committed to the advancement of theory and practice of computer engineering and technology systems, science and engineering, information processing and related arts and sciences.
-The society encourages and assists professionals to maintain integrity and competence of the profession and fosters a sense of partnership amongst members.
 Besides the activities held at the chapters and student branches, the society also conducts conferences and seminars.